LegalScience/LawRecoded/CitationsAndAnnotationsOfLaw.md

 and Wikipedia Overview: http://en.wikipedia.org/wiki/Legal_citation

 ## Legal Citation Samples:
-* How to cite to federal privacy act: 5 U.S.C. § 552a
-* How to cite to mass general code 66a: Mass.
-Gen. L. c.66A; or Mass.
-Gen. Laws Ann. ch.
-66A
+* Short form citation to an individual provision of the U.S. Code (BlueBook Rule 12):
+1. Title number
+2. Abbreviation of Code Cited
+3. Section symbol and specific section cited
+4. date of code edition cited

+"5 U.S.C. § 552a"

+* Short form citation to Massachusetts General Laws (BlueBook T1.3):

+MASS.
+GEN. LAWS ch. x § x

+This format is commonly abbreviated to “M.G.L. ch. x § x” or “M.G.L.c. x § x” in briefs and court opinions

-* How to cite municipal code: Boston, Massachusetts, Municipal Code § 302-3
+* Citation to Boston Municipal Code

+Though not included in the Bluebook, Boston ordinances are cited to as follows:

+Long form: City of Boston Code, Ordinances, § 5-8.1 (as amended through 1979) Short form: “CBC § 5-8.1” or “Boston Municipal Ordinance § x”

 ## Citing to Electronic Information
 http://www.law.cornell.edu/citation/2-100.htm